yjhjaja/nd0821-c3-starter-code/model_card.md

 ## Ethical Considerations

-Whether the model is baised depends on whether the original data is biased.
+Whether the model is biased depends on whether the original data is biased.
 Given that it is census data, the possibility of biasing against any particular group is low.

 ## Caveats and Recommendations